Top 10 Myths and Facts about Shale Gas

 B. Fracking fluids cannot flow up 3,000 meters from where gas is extracted anymore than a stream can flow uphill.

 C. The US Ground Water Protection Council, a group of public water regulators in various states has said that they have not seen a single instance of contamination of water by fracking fluid.
+The Canadian Federal Department of Natural Resources said the same thing in 2013.

 Myth 1: My water will catch on fire